Get the latest price? We will reply as soon as possible (within 12 hours)

 Tang Dynasty Innovations

 It is said that when Li Shimin, Taizong of the Tang Dynasty, celebrated the New Year, he made a greeting card with red gold leaf, and the imperial book "celebrates with the whole world" and gave it to the minister.
 Because this form was invented by the emperor, it quickly popularized among the people, but the folk were not as extravagant as the royal family, and did not dare to use gold leaf, and used plum blossom paper instead, written vertically.
+This period marked significant advancement in greeting card production techniques, with the development of woodblock printing allowing for more elaborate designs and wider distribution.
+The Tang Dynasty's cultural flourishing made greeting cards more accessible across different social classes.

 Song Dynasty Commercialization

 The famous greeting card was originally presented in person as a sign of solemnity.
 However, in the Song Dynasty, the commercial atmosphere was strong, and people were getting busier, so those who couldn't send in person sent servants to present them.
 This allowed one person to send more cards efficiently, eliminating the red tape of meetings between hosts.
+During this era, specialized workshops emerged dedicated solely to greeting card production, with standardized designs and seasonal variations.
+The commercialization of greeting cards during the Song Dynasty laid the foundation for the greeting card industry we know today, establishing patterns of mass production and distribution that would continue for centuries.

 Modern Wooden Card Craftsmanship